Division of Academic Affairs

 The charge of the Academic Advising Program is to assist students with all aspects of their academic planning while providing a foundation for appropriate academic decisions.
 Students are assigned a primary advisor but may see any advisor for their concerns.
 Advisors provide students with assistance and advice about options for course selection, maintaining required scholastic standards, and planning a complete educational program.
 Advisors help ensure that students are making satisfactory progress towards their degree.
 Advisors discuss choices about majors with advisees and help them identify appropriate courses to satisfy General Education and major/minor requirements.
 In addition, advisors explain academic policies, procedures, and regulations and provide referrals to appropriate campus resources as needed.
 Advisors’ office locations, office hours, and contact information are posted on the Web at advising.unc.edu.

 All first-year students and sophomores are enrolled in the General College.
 During their junior and senior years, students pursue academic majors/minors either in the College of Arts and Sciences or in one of the professional schools.
 To continue in the College of Arts and Sciences, students must meet the academic eligibility requirements discussed in later sections of this bulletin.
 To enter a professional school, students must be accepted into the program.
-(See admission information for professional schools in later sections of this bulletin.)
+(See admission information for professional schools in this bulletin.)

 As juniors and seniors, students may receive academic advice regarding major studies, course registration, graduate school, internships, and career opportunities from faculty advisors in their major department or curriculum offices, or from the professional school to which they have been admitted.
 Some departments and schools require students to meet with a departmental advisor each term before they can register for the next term (applies to students who have 60 or more credit hours or are projected to have 60 or more credit hours at the end of the current term).
 Students in majors/minors that are part of the College of Arts and Sciences should also consult with an advisor in the Academic Advising Program at least once each year to ensure that they are making acceptable progress toward meeting degree requirements, including General Education requirements.